 Herbal extracted honey – Super tasty and versatile, herbal extracted honeys are a perfect fit for those who don’t/won’t ingest alcohol.
 The herbal honeys can be used in teas, on toast, oatmeal, licked from the spoon – the possibilities are many.

 To make an herbal extracted honey, fill your jar 3/4s full with chopped plant material, then fill the jar to the top with honey.
 It will take a while for the honey to drizzle all the way down to the bottom of the jar and fill.
 Patience, Grasshopper.
 Honeys require a 4 to 6-week steep before straining.
-To strain, put the jar with lid on in a sauce pan on the stove.
+To strain, put the jar with lid on in a saucepan on the stove.
 Fill the pan halfway with water, then heat on low until the honey is thin enough to strain from the plant matter.
 This may take 10-15 minutes.
 Cool fact – the very center of a beehive is kept at 100 degrees by the bees’ labor.
 If you keep the heat on low, the honey should not go over 100-110 degrees, so no worries about the breakdown of the enzymes and good stuff.
 Honeys have a long shelf life.
 When using raw honey for the extractions, expect the honey to crystallize over time.
 That doesn’t mean the honey has gone bad; it’s a natural occurrence.
 The honey may be thinned again by the warming method above.

 Oxymel – The Greeks invented the oxymel.
 Very smart, those Greeks!
 An oxymel uses equal parts apple cider vinegar and honey to extract the medicine and nutrients from plants.
 Brandy and honey make an elixir, apple cider vinegar and honey make an oxymel.
 Drying and heating plants destroy the flavonoids in plants!
 Oxymels, herbal honeys, and elixirs are rock stars at preserving the immune supporting and antiviral vitamin C complex and flavonoids.